collinstechwrite/pands-project/README.md

 •	This section is a simple demonstration that the library Pandas is very effective in extracting the Maximum of the data.
 •	It shows the user the code for how this can be done
 •	e.g. CODE USED TO GET THE MAXIMUM SIZE OF ALL IRIS
-# importing pandas as pd

 import pandas as pd
-# Creating the dataframe
 iris = pd.read_csv('IRIS.csv')
-# sum over the column axis.
 maximum_of_data = iris.max(axis = 0, skipna = True)
 print("Maximum Sizes of All Iris Data") print(maximum_of_data)

 Pandas Dataframe
 https://cmdlinetips.com/2018/02/how-to-subset-pandas-dataframe-based-on-values-of-a-column/
 https://cmdlinetips.com/2019/10/pandas-groupby-13-functions-to-aggregate/